agnesdeng/mixgb-paper.supplement/README.md

 # misle:  Multiple imputation through statistical learning

 The R package `misle` currently provides three different imputers:
-1. **mixgb** (multiple imputation by XGboost)
+1. **Mixgb** (multiple imputation by XGboost)
-2. **mivae** (multiple imputation by variational autoencoders)
+2. **Mivae** (multiple imputation by variational autoencoders)
-3. **midae** (multiple imputation by denoising autoencoders with dropout)
+3. **Midae** (multiple imputation by denoising autoencoders with dropout)

-Autoencoders imputers `mivae` and `midae` in the R package `misle` are built using TensorFlow™, which enables fast numerical computation and thus provides a solution for large-scale multiple imputation.
+Autoencoders imputers `Mivae` and `Midae` in the R package `Misle` are built using TensorFlow™, which enables fast numerical computation and thus provides a solution for large-scale multiple imputation.

-`misle` is still at the early stage of development so lots of work have to be done before it is officially released.
+The R package `misle` is still at the early stage of development so lots of work have to be done before it is officially released.

-# mixgb: Multiple imputation through XGBoost
+# R package `mixgb` : Multiple imputation through XGBoost

 If users only want to use multiple imputation through XGBoost, we highly recommend to install this simplified R package `mixgb` instead.